MakeSchool-Tutorials/sa-2018-node-reddit/P04-HTTP-REST-Rooms/content.md

 >[action]
 >
 And one last detail to tie it all together–notice that we're defining our action on `'/new'`.
 Following the REST convention, our `new` action should be on URL `makereddit.com/rooms/new`, not `makereddit.com/new`.
+We need to _namespace_ our routes under `rooms`.
 So inside our `app.js` file, let's add the following:
 >
 ```Javascript
 const rooms = require('./routes/rooms');